 Markets Are Cyclical

 Interest rates will go up and multiples will come down.
 It is just a matter of when.
-Based on the fact that the bull market is now eight years on – the 4th longest of the 24 bull markets of the last 113 years – and has risen almost 320% since March of 2009, the pundits are saying we have one to two years left (they will be saying this at the peak as well).
+Based on the fact that the bull market is now nine years on – the 4th longest of the 24 bull markets of the last 113 years – and has risen almost 320% since March of 2009, the pundits are saying we can expect a recession this year or next.
 The bottom line is, given that a company sale can take several years to fully complete, now may prove to be a very good time to consider transitioning a business.

 Company Specific Factors

-Of course macro factors, such as interest rates, are only one of many factors influencing valuation.
+Of course macro factors, such as higher interest rates, are only one of a number of factors influencing valuation.
 If a company is growing at 30% per annum, then a one percent change in interest rates will not reduce the value of this company year over year.
-Please see “The Ideal Time to Sell your Business” for business specific consideration on the optimal timing for selling your business.
+Please see “The Ideal Time to Sell your Business” for business specific considerations on the optimal timing for selling your business.

 Recommended Further Reading